 What forms do I need to file?
 Do I need a business license?

 This can often be the most confusing part of the process.
 And lead to the most headaches as a result.
 Don’t be like those lemonade stands that get shut down by the city for not getting a business license.
-The truth is, the paperwork you need to file and the licenses you need to get are totally unique to your individual circumstance.
+The paperwork you need to file and the licenses you need to get are totally unique to your individual circumstance.
 A majority of the time, the forms you’ll need to fill out and file can be found on your state’s secretary of state website.
 Here is an example of one state’s business page on the secretary of state website: